In addition to individual faculty research endeavors, the School is home to several research labs.

 The final watercolors have been digitized and scanned on wet media drafting film.
 When dry, the panels were applied on a laser cut wooden frame resembling the original reference for the project while offering a chance for a back lighting similarly to stain glass windows.

-Digital Historical Architectural Research and Material Analysis (D.H.A.R.M.A) is a research team founded in 2007 based at the University of Notre Dame School of Architecture.
-The team, under the direction of Prof. Krupali Krusche, works on documenting historic monuments and buildings around the world with the use of a Leica 3D laser scanner, a high-speed, long-range scanner ideal for projects that are difficult to document by traditional methods.
+DHARMA Description: Digital Historical Architectural Research and Material Analysis (D.H.A.R.M.A) is a research team founded in 2007 based at the University of Notre Dame School of Architecture.
+The team, under the direction of Prof. Krupali Krusche, works on documenting historic monuments and buildings around the world with the use of multiple digital and analog tools.
+The documentation also uses state of art, Leica 3D laser scanner, a high-speed, long-range scanner ideal for projects that are difficult to document by traditional methods.
 The scanner provides researchers with the most field-efficient means of data collection.
-Recently the team has also used 3D scanning to determine and monitor seismic effects on historic buildings and reconstruction processes of buildings with historical value.

 Furniture Design Lab